cmkaul/SCAMPy/README.md

 The code is written in Python and Cython.

 Code Contributors:
 	Colleen Kaul (Caltech)--initial and primary developer.
-Inquiries may be sent to cmkaul@caltech.edu Yair Cohen (Caltech)
+Inquiries may be sent to cmkaul@caltech.edu \n Yair Cohen (Caltech)
 	Anna Jaruga (JPL/Caltech)
 	Kyle Pressel (Caltech)